 At Sasa, we take pride in everything we produce.
 Although our industry has changed immensely over time, there are some things that remain constant such as our attention to detail, the quality of our goods and our care for our employees, the local community, and the environment.

 DEDICATION & EXPERIENCE

-We recognize that a motivated, dedicated and skilled workforce is key to our success.
-We work hard to promote our Company Culture and provide a positive, stimulating and productive workplace where the development of employees is encouraged, all people are treated fairly, human rights are upheld and the cultural values and customs of our employees are respected and equal opportunities are supported.
+We recognise that a motivated, dedicated, and skilled workforce is key to our success.
+We work hard to promote our Company Culture and provide a positive, stimulating and productive workplace where the development of employees is encouraged, all people are treated fairly, human rights are upheld, and the cultural values and customs of our employees are respected and equal opportunities are supported.

-Sasa is the largest employer in the East Region of North Macedonia and we prioritise local recruitment.
-Around 700 people are employed at the mine, of which 90% are from the local municipality of Makedonska Kamenica.
+Sasa is the largest employer in the East Region of North Macedonia, and we prioritise local recruitment.
+Around 750 people are employed at the mine, of which 88% are from the local municipality of Makedonska Kamenica.

 We believe it is important to engage with our workforce.
 We have an open-door policy, meaning that employees can communicate freely with direct supervisors and senior management.
-Human Resources teams are also available for employees to discuss issues.
-Sasa has suggestion boxes and comments are reviewed on a regular basis and, where appropriate, implemented, and periodic newsletters are written for employees.
+The Human Resources team is available for employees to discuss issues.
+Sasa has suggestion boxes and comments are reviewed on a regular basis and, where appropriate, implemented and quarterly newsletters are written for employees.

 Sasa places much importance on training of its employees, both in terms of health and safety training, so we ensure they know how to keep themselves and their colleagues safe, and vocational training, so we help to develop team members for the future.

 We recognise the importance of diversity, specifically when considering the breadth of thought, approach and opinion that can be fostered by a diverse group.
 We are working hard to bring gender diversity to our teams, specifically in the senior levels of the business.